-It can sometimes seem like there is a new piece of regulation or legislation introduced each week to the lettings sector, and it can be hard to keep track.
+It can sometimes seem like there is a new piece of regulation or legislation introduced each week to the lettings sector, including safety inspections and it can be hard to keep track.

-But when it comes to compliance, there a range of certificates that landlords and agents are obliged to have to show they are keeping their tenants safe and in a home of good repair.
+But when it comes to compliance, understanding what certificates do landlords need is crucial.
+Landlords and agents are obliged to have a range of certificates to show they are keeping their tenants safe and in a home of good repair.
+This includes essential documentation such as gas and electrical safety certificates, which must be retained to ensure compliance with regulations.

 Here, we lay out the certificates that landlords and agents need to be most aware of.